-Fun Note - since it takes 24 hours for a star to fully rotate around the North Star, you can estimate in the photo how long the photographer left open the shutter.
-Here, I estimate approximately 1 hour.
+Fun Note - Because it takes 24 hours for a star to fully rotate around the North Star, you can estimate in the photo how long the photographer left open the shutter.
+Here, ~ 1 hour.

 Photo by Reign Abarintos on Unsplash